peteroupc/peteroupc.github.io/graphics.md

 - This specification allows for prerendered graphics (as in _Space Quest 5_, _Myst_, or the original _Final Fantasy VII_ on PlayStation), to simulate showing more triangles or vertices at a time than otherwise allowed.
 - This specification allows for drawing a 3-D graphic as a [**_voxel mesh_**](https://blog.danielschroeder.me/blog/voxel-renderer-objects-and-animation) (formed from point samples in 3-D, rather than 2-D, called _voxels_), as long as the triangle limits are respected.
 Ways to render voxel meshes without relying on triangles (such as by layers of sprites) are outside the spirit of this specification unless the meshes are _rendered in software_ (see section "Graphics Engines and APIs").
 - It wasn't until 1995 that 3-D video cards became widely available for consumer PCs.[^49] In 3-D video games for PCs "[i]n 1995/1996, it was not uncommon to have 30-50% of the game screen filled with polygons without textures" (according to an [**article**](https://retro.swarm.cz/s3-virge-325-vx-dx-gx-gx2-series-of-early-3d-accelerators-deep-dive/) that compared _Havoc_ [1995] with _Mortal Kombat 4_ [1997]).
-- The following 3-D graphics capabilities, typical of the late 1990s, are within the spirit of this specification: Z buffering (depth buffering), bilinear filtering, flat shading, Gouraud shading, perspective correction,[^4] per-vertex specular highlighting, per-vertex depth-based fog, Bresenham's line drawing algorithm, two-texture blending, edge antialiasing (smoothing), MIP mapping, source alpha blending, and destination alpha blending.[^50] Software that is as performant as hardware meeting the requirements and recommendations of the _PC 99 System Design Guide_ sections 14.27 to 14.34, except for the screen resolution, frame rate, and double buffering requirements, is recommended.
+- The following 3-D graphics capabilities, typical of the late 1990s, are within the spirit of this specification: Z buffering (depth buffering), bilinear filtering, flat shading, Gouraud shading, perspective correction,[^4] per-vertex specular highlighting, per-vertex depth-based fog, line drawing, two-texture blending, edge antialiasing (smoothing), MIP mapping, source alpha blending, and destination alpha blending.[^50] Software that is as performant as hardware meeting the requirements and recommendations of the _PC 99 System Design Guide_ sections 14.27 to 14.34, except for the screen resolution, frame rate, and double buffering requirements, is recommended.
 Stencil buffers, bump mapping, environment mapping, and three- or four-texture blending are borderline "classic-graphics" capabilities.
 Bilinear filtering is optional under this specification.
 - Phong shading (pixel-level specular highlighting) is not within the spirit of this specification, given that it was too slow for real-time graphics as of 2000's beginning.
 - This specification is not centered on video games that offer "3-D vision" (see note under "Frame rate"), given how rare they were before 2000.

+triangle flat shading

 <a id=Screen_image_effects_filters></a>